-We asked co-facilitators Kia Rivera and Victoria Verlezza to reflect on what they learned facilitating the Leading DEI Conversations Program.
+We asked SGO facilitators to reflect on what they learned facilitating the Leading DEI Conversations Program.

 - Learn from each other: What stood out to us about this cohort was how much we learned from each other, not only about ourselves, but overwhelmingly new ways to facilitate, new ways to share information, and new ways to model behavior for participants.
 One way we did this was a moment when ableist language was being used.
 At that moment we took the time to name the language that was being used, which was harmful and ableist.
 In sessions after this, we were able to come back to this learning moment and share how we as facilitators modeled behavior for moments in which participants say something harmful, allowing for participants to reflect on how techniques and learn from our modeling.